LinguaPhylo/linguaPhylo.github.io/setup.md

 java -p lib -m lphystudio tutorials/RSV2.lphy
 ```

-Please **note**: in the above command line, both the module path and
-the LPhy script path are the relative paths to your `$LPHY_PATH` folder.
-But every time a script is loaded, the working directory `user.dir` will
-be changed to the location where the script is loaded.
-This is used to cooperate with any relative paths inside the LPhy script,
-such as `readNexus(file="data/RSV2.nex", ...);`.
-The alignments (e.g. RSV2.nex) are usually stored in the subfolder `data`
-under the folder `$LPHY_PATH/tutorials`.
-If you want to use a different setup,
-please make sure every relative paths are defined correctly.

 If you are new to LPhy, we recommend you to read this
 [introduction](https://linguaphylo.github.io/about/),
 before you continue on any tutorials.

+### Relative file path

+Please **note**: in above command line, the LPhy input file path is
+the relative paths to your current folder `$LPHY_PATH`.
+In order to cooperate with any relative paths inside the LPhy script,
+such as `readNexus(file="data/RSV2.nex", ...);`, the LPhy studio will
+set the property `user.dir` to the path where the script is.
+It is comparatively easy to organise all the LPhy scripts in a folder (e.g. tutorials/)
+and their required alignments (e.g. RSV2.nex) in the subfolder `data` under the folder.
+If you want to use a different setup,
+please make sure every relative paths are defined correctly.

 ## LPhyBEAST installation